Rebel-Alliance-2023/Rebel.Alliance.Blake3.Hasher/src/readme.md

 ## Acknowledgements

-This library is a re-packaging of the Blake3 Hash Alogrithm implementation that I stripped out of the suite of algos from the Arctium project found here: https://github.com/NeuroXiq/Arctium; and implementation based on the official BLAKE3 specification and reference implementation.
+This library is a re-packaging of the Blake3 Hash Alogrithm implementation that I stripped out of the suite of algos from the Arctium project found here: https://github.com/NeuroXiq/Arctium; an implementation based on the official BLAKE3 specification and reference implementation.

   Aside from reorganizing and isolating the BLAKE3 implementation, the changes I made were specifically to the namespace and project name.
 I also added a NuGet package configuration and unit tests to enhance the usability and reliability of the library.